Swallow hydroxychloroquine tablets with a meal or a glass of milk.

 - If you take a medicine for indigestion (such as an antacid), do not take it within the four hours before you take hydroxychloroquine, or within the four hours afterwards.
 This is because antacids interfere with the way hydroxychloroquine is absorbed by your body, making it less effective.

 - If you forget to take a dose, take it as soon as you remember.
-However, if when you remember, it is nearly time for your next dose, then leave out the forgotten dose.
+However, if when you remember, it is nearly time for your next dose then leave out the forgotten dose.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 Your doctor is likely to check your vision before you start this treatment, and advise that you have an eye test once every year.
 This is because hydroxychloroquine can affect your eyesight when taken over a long period of time.
-If you notice any changes in your eyesight (such as if your vision becomes blurred), you should inform your doctor as soon as possible.
+If you notice any changes in your eyesight (such as your vision becoming blurred), you should inform your doctor as soon as possible.

 - If you have been prescribed hydroxychloroquine for skin problems worsened by sunlight, you will be advised to take it only during the periods when you are exposed to bright sunlight.